 Source: Manufacturer-provided top cruise speeds

-The smallest Lineage 1000 is the fastest among this particular group, with a top cruising speed 70 knots faster than the industry average for a Heavy Private Jet.
+The smallest Lineage 1000 is the fastest among this particular group.
+It boasts a top cruising speed of 70 knots, faster than the industry average for a Heavy Private Jet.
 That said, higher fuel consumption and engine/airframe stress might increase operating costs.

 https://www.youtube.com/embed/Zv6wk1XhoIg

-There are numerous reasons for people chartering private jets.
+There are numerous reasons for people to charter private jets.
 It could be for a short trip from one city to another to save time or to impress a client.
-Equally, it could be for a customer who wants to avoid hours of discomfort on a long haul commercial flight.
+Equally, it could be for a customer who wants to avoid hours of discomfort on a long-haul commercial flight.

 • ACJ318 – 4,200 nautical miles